top of page

 Add the onions, garlic and water to a small blender and purée till very smooth.

 Add the cream and bring to a very gentle simmer.
 You do not want this sauce to boil as it will separate.
-Cook for an additional 4-5 minutes on a very gentle simmer till thickened and a beautiful gold color.
+Cook for an additional 4-5 minutes on a very gentle simmer till thickened and a beautiful gold colour.
 Take off the heat and add salt.
 Taste and adjust salt as needed.

 To serve: